 - A Fixed Control at which you need to obtain a sticker for your brevet card from the controller.

-At the finish you MUST hand your brevet card in to the organiser having been signed by you. if you want an AUK certificate the time allowed for the event, which is around 60 miles or 100k is 10 hours.
+At the finish you MUST hand your brevet card in to the organiser having been signed by you. if you want an AUK certificate the time allowed for the event, which is around 60 miles or 105k is 10 and a half hours.

 To enter one or both of the events enter on-line or download an entry form by accessing the Audax calendar at http://www.aukweb.net/events/ and accessing the events on the the appropriate dates.
-(28th June and 3rd September).
-Entry costs £7.00 in advance with a £2 insurance supplement if you are not a member of Audax UK or the CTC or £8 on the line or via PayPal.
+(26th June and 1st September).
+Entry costs £7.00 in advance with a £2 insurance supplement if you are not a member of Audax UK or Cycling UK or £8 on the line or via PayPal.
 Two stamped addressed envelopes are required for postal entries but not for on-line entries.